xmlet/spring-webflux-comparing-template-engines/README.md

 ["Shoot-out!
 Template engines for the JVM"](http://www.slideshare.net/jreijn/comparing-templateenginesjvm) presentation, which shows the differences among several Java template engines in combination with Spring MVC, now with **Spring WebFlux**.
-Most template engines were removed from former benchmark, since they do not support PSSR (_Progressive server-side rendering)_.
+Some template engines were removed from former benchmark, since they do not support PSSR (_Progressive server-side rendering)_.

 Template engines used in this project are: